rstan-dev/pp4-yoomoov/README.md

   9. Configure Password reset - enhances user login experience.
   10. Create Filters and Folders for the Dashboard so bookings can be archived rather than deleted.
   11. Add a dynamic meta description for each page - enhances SEO.
+  12. Add additional unit tests to cover the entire project - increases project robustness.
+  13. Address the naive datetime warnings displayed on the unittests - allows for international use.
+  14. Create separate apps for bookings, feedback and vans - for separation of concerns and improved organisation.

 ## DEPLOYMENT
 I deployed the site right from project inception using this helpful [Code Institute Django Deployment Guide](https://docs.google.com/document/d/1g6xnseQfzFNZdp_gx_YOXkxcMMgZaQh7R3oyTFcOM_w/edit?usp=sharing).
 1. Once the project was deployed, development took place on GitPod using a local server found by typing "python3 manage.py runserver".
 2. On completion of development, the following steps took place to deploy the final site to Heroku.

 ## FORKING & CLONING INSTRUCTIONS
 You can create a copy of a GitHub Repository without affecting the original by forking it.
 Here's a step-by-step guide: